Jackson Fury Sideline Rules of Conduct

 selfish, and destructive of team unity.
 Other parents will mutter darkly and cast jealous glances at you.

-- Rule #2: Thou Shalt Praise Other Parents' Daughters
+- Rule #2: Thou Shalt Praise Other Parents' Players

 hug you, and generally declare that the spirit of Pele (or Mia Hamm) is being channeled by your child.
-When someone else's little girl does anything ranging from mediocre to
+When someone else's little son does anything ranging from mediocre to

 spectacular you will run up to them with similar comments, assuring them that international stardom is only a short time away, and that this is proof that the gene pool runs

 true.
-When another girl does something appallingly awful you are duty-bound to rush to the grieving parent to assure them that it wasn't that bad, and that she's been having such
+When another boy does something appallingly awful you are duty-bound to rush to the grieving parent to assure them that it wasn't that bad, and that he's been having such

-a good game, she can be forgiven for one little goof.
+a good game, he can be forgiven for one little goof.

 - Rule #3: Thou Shalt Never Criticize Players in Public